 . . .

-Now, I can make a number of excuses to try and justify spending ~30 hours on average on my phone every week.
+I can make a number of excuses to justify spending over 30-hours on average on my phone every week.
 I’m in a long-distance relationship and spend a lot of time on the phone with partner, or I listen to music a lot.

-Waiting for or on the train or bus.
-Walking to places.
-While I eat.
-Right before sleep.
-Right after I wake up.
-While having a conversation with people.
-On the toilet.
-My phone has become an extension of me.
+I could be waiting for or on the bus, walking to places, during a meal, right before sleep and after waking up, during a conversation, while on the toilet, my phone has become an extension of me.
 It’s with me everywhere I go.
-Or rather, I bring it everywhere with me.
+Or rather, I bring it everywhere I go.

-Since that realization, I have been working on creating a literal space between my phone and myself to avoid excessively, and often unnecessarily, reaching for my phone.
+Since that realization, I have been working on creating a literal space between my phone and I to avoid excessively, and often unnecessarily, reaching for my phone.